 "Back then, most people believed in it.
 I used to hear fans in the crowd telling me to go back to Uganda!
 I think that ninety percent of the people liked it, but there were some who were against a big black man acting so stupid and having a white manager.
 It didn’t bother me at all because I knew it was all just acting.

-“[When I didn’t have make-up on], most people didn’t know it was me.
-I was in a bar a couple of times, but I was not the type to go in bars and hang out with the wrestlers.
-When I was living in Louisiana, I lived in an apartment building among a lot of wrestling fans, and they didn’t know the whole time I was there – and I was there a year and a half.
+"[When I didn’t have make-up on], most people didn’t know it was me.
+I was in a bar a couple of times, but I was not the type to go to bars and hang out with the wrestlers.
+When I was living in Louisiana, I lived in an apartment building among many wrestling fans, and they didn’t know the whole time I was there – and I was there a year and a half.

 The Hardships Kamala Faced in WWE

 Kamala would also go on to talk about the unfortunate hardships he faced while working in the WWE.